-Some claim HHC is more potent than delta 8 and less potent than delta 9.
+Some claim that HHC gummies are more potent than delta 8 gummies and less potent than delta 9 gummies.
 However, anecdotal reports also claim that HHC is a different kind of euphoric experience, possibly delivering a burst of energy.
 It should be noted that a lot of people prefer some of the less potent cannabinoids like delta 8 or HHC because they can reap the benefits without feeling overly intoxicated.

 Side Effects of HHC, Delta 8, and Delta 9